-Under the Stock Incentive Plan, 5,700,000 shares of our common stock have been reserved for issuance (not including 1,000,000 shares which are subject to stockholder approval at the Annual Meeting) either by direct sale or upon exercise of options granted to our employees (including our officers and directors who are also employees), non-employee directors, and consultants and advisors who provide services to us as independent contractors.
+Under the Stock Incentive Plan, 6,700,000 shares of our common stock have been reserved for issuance (not including 1,000,000 shares which are subject to stockholder approval at the Annual Meeting) either by direct sale or upon exercise of options granted to our employees (including our officers and directors who are also employees), non-employee directors, and consultants and advisors who provide services to us as independent contractors.
 ISOs may be granted only to our employees who are paid from our payroll.
-NSOs may be granted to our employees and non-employee directors.
-Restricted stock awards may be granted to our employees.
+NSOs and RSUs may be granted to our employees, consultants and advisors and non-employee directors.